naurajasminezhr/POSTag_Halodoc_Indo_Reviews/README.md

 # POSTag_Halodoc_Indo_Reviews
 This repository contains an analysis of user reviews for the HaloDoc application, a telemedicine platform in Indonesia.
 The project focuses on Natural Language Processing (NLP) techniques, specifically Part-of-Speech (POS) tagging, to gain insights into user feedback and sentiment.

-# POS Tagging Analysis of HaloDoc Reviews

-This project performs Part-of-Speech (POS) tagging on HaloDoc app reviews to analyze user feedback and sentiment.

-## Project Overview

-The main objectives of this project are:
-1. Preprocess and clean HaloDoc app review data
-2. Perform POS tagging on the cleaned text
-3. Analyze the distribution of POS tags
-4. Identify top entities and their frequencies

-## Repository Structure

-- `data/`: Contains raw and processed data files
-- `notebooks/`: Jupyter notebooks for analysis
-- `src/`: Source code for utility functions
-- `requirements.txt`: List of Python dependencies
-- `README.md`: Project documentation

-## Data Files

-1. `word_pos_tags.csv`: Contains individual words and their POS tags
-2. `top_pos_entities.csv`: Lists the most frequent entities and their POS tags
-3. `pos_tags_summary_2.csv`: Provides a summary of POS tag distributions
-4. `pos_tags_all_summary.csv`: Offers a comprehensive summary of all POS tags

-## Getting Started
+# HaloDoc App Review POS Tagging Analysis

+This project analyzes user reviews of the HaloDoc application using Part-of-Speech (POS) tagging to gain insights into the language used by users when describing their experiences.

+## Project Structure
+HaloDoc-Review-Analysis/
+│
+├── data/
+│ ├── raw/
+│ │ └── kompas_news_bpjs_text_20240923_sample.csv
+│ └── processed/
+│ ├── word_pos_tags.csv
+│ ├── top_pos_entities.csv
+│ ├── pos_tags_summary_2.csv
+│ └── pos_tags_all_summary.csv
+│
+├── notebooks/
+│ └── PRTugas_PBAWeek5_POSTag_HaloDoc.ipynb
+│
+├── results/
+│ └── (visualization outputs, if any)
+│
+├── README.md
+└── requirements.txt

+## Overview

+This project uses Natural Language Processing techniques, specifically Part-of-Speech (POS) tagging, to analyze user reviews of the HaloDoc application.
+The analysis aims to understand the linguistic patterns and common themes in user feedback.

+## Methodology

+1. Data Collection: Reviews were collected from the HaloDoc app on the Google Play Store.
+2. Data Preprocessing: Text cleaning and normalization were performed.
+3. POS Tagging: The Polyglot library was used for POS tagging in Indonesian language.
+4. Analysis: Frequency analysis of POS tags and entities was conducted.

+## Results

+The analysis yielded several interesting insights:

+1. Most Common POS Tags:
+   - PUNCT (Punctuation): 15,292 occurrences
+   - NOUN (Nouns): 13,257 occurrences
+   - PROPN (Proper Nouns): 12,920 occurrences
+   - VERB (Verbs): 8,914 occurrences
+   - ADV (Adverbs): 7,605 occurrences

+2. Top Entities:
+   - "dokter" (doctor): 2,078 occurrences
+   - "obat" (medicine): 1,857 occurrences
+   - "aplikasi" (application): 874 occurrences
+   - "konsultasi" (consultation): 812 occurrences
+   - "rumah" (home): 470 occurrences

+3. Key Observations:
+   - High frequency of nouns and proper nouns suggests users often refer to specific features or aspects of the app.
+   - Significant presence of verbs indicates users describing actions or experiences.
+   - Adverbs are commonly used, possibly to qualify experiences (e.g., "sangat membantu" - very helpful).
+   - Punctuation is heavily used, which may indicate expressive or detailed reviews.

+## Conclusions

+The POS tagging analysis reveals that users frequently discuss specific features of the HaloDoc app, particularly focusing on doctors, medicines, and the consultation process.
+The language used is often descriptive and action-oriented, with users expressing their experiences in detail.

+## Future Work

+- Sentiment analysis to correlate POS patterns with positive/negative reviews
+- Topic modeling to identify main themes in user feedback
+- Comparative analysis with competitor app reviews

+## Requirements

+See `requirements.txt` for the list of Python packages required to run the analysis.

+## How to Use

 1. Clone this repository
-2. Install dependencies: `pip install -r requirements.txt`
+2. Install required packages: `pip install -r requirements.txt`
 3. Run the Jupyter notebook in the `notebooks/` directory

-## Key Findings

-- Most common POS tags in reviews
-- Frequently mentioned entities
-- Distribution of different word categories

-## Future Work

-- Sentiment analysis based on POS patterns
-- Topic modeling using identified entities
-- Comparative analysis with other app reviews

-## Contributors

-Naura Jasmine Azzahra

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology (MIT).
+It puts only very limited restriction on reuse and has, therefore, high license compatibility.

+Key points of the MIT License:
+- It allows users to do anything with the code, including using it commercially.
+- The only requirement is that the license and copyright notice must be included with the code.
+- It provides no warranty or liability protection for the original author.

+For the full license text, please refer to the LICENSE file in this repository.